dmsul/dmsul.github.io/_pages/bio.md

 permalink: /bio/
 ---

 I am an economist interested in environmental and urban topics.
+Most of my research at the moment explores the effects of local air pollution.

 ## Education
 Ph.D., Economics, Harvard University, 2016\\